tokenized/smart-contract/pkg/spynode/README.md

 	As they are added we check for other txs with conflicting inputs (double spends).
 	If conflicts are detected, then a ListenerMsgTxUnsafe message is sent for all txs involved.
 Malicious:
 	Technically if we connect to a malicious untrusted node, they could send us invalid txs.
 They couldn't fake confirms, but we might see pending tx that aren't valid or double spends that aren't valid and we wouldn't actually care about them.
+Spynode won't mark a tx as safe until the trusted node has verified it, so it will just sit in the mempool.

 ### Makefile